-Note: If you use the Safari browser, be aware that it does not support the search feature for edX documentation.
+Note: If you use the Safari browser, be aware that it does not support the search feature for the HTML versions of the edX guides.
 This is a known limitation.

 Email

 To receive and share information by email, researchers can join the openedx-analytics Google group to ask questions and participate in discussions with peers at other edX partner organizations and edX staffers.